jolexa/blog.jolexa.net/content/post/logitech-quickcam-pro-9000-on-gentoo.md

 After that, plug the cam in and verify that the drivers pick up the cam and usb mic with `dmesg`. **That's it**.
 You can test the webcam by installing a tool called `media-video/luvcview`, I have found that this tool tends to crash while resizing the window or for random reasons -- this is not of concern because it still allows us to verify the cam is working.

-As for skype, I just had to change the &#8216;sound in' device to the usb mic on this thing and then it worked fine.
+As for skype, I just had to change the 'sound in' device to the usb mic on this thing and then it worked fine.

  [1]: http://blog.jolexa.net/2008/11/13/gentoo-best-webcam/
  [2]: http://blog.cryos.net/archives/183-New-Webcam-and-Linux.html